Skip to main content

 Hormones, such as testosterone, estrogen, and cortisol, function as the master key holders and security directors of this entire system.
 They do not merely open their own doors; they fundamentally alter the security protocols for the entire building.
 They dictate how many doorways are available, how sensitive the locks are, and how readily other messengers, including therapeutic peptides, are granted access.

 A body in a state of hormonal balance is one where cellular communication is fluid and efficient.
 The cellular doorways are receptive, and signals are transmitted with clarity.
-When key hormones are low, or when stress hormones like are chronically elevated, the entire system shifts its priorities.
+When key hormones are low, or when stress hormones like cortisol are chronically elevated, the entire system shifts its priorities.

 It is a biological pivot from a state of growth and repair to one of preservation and defense.
 In this defensive state, cell membranes can become less permeable, and the number of available receptors for certain peptides can decrease.

 The message sent by a peptide may be correct, but if the cellular receiving station is effectively offline, the signal is lost.
-This is the core of the connection ∞ your systemic hormonal health establishes the cellular conditions that determine whether a can achieve its full potential.
+This is the core of the connection ∞ your systemic hormonal health establishes the cellular conditions that determine whether a peptide protocol can achieve its full potential.

 Your body’s hormonal state directly prepares the cellular environment, determining its readiness to receive and act upon peptide signals.